Other transfers of eligible superannuation entities (s. 130B) exemption toolkit

 - the entity member trust interests in the fund change.

-If you believe this exemption will apply to a transaction you are dealing with, as a registered self assessor you must assess and lodge it through OSR Online.
+If you believe this exemption will apply to a transaction you are dealing with, as a registered self assessor you must assess and lodge it through QRO Online.

 Assessing a section 130B exemption

 Use the section 130B interactive help to determine if you should apply the exemption to a transaction.

 You must complete all mandatory fields under each tab in QRO Online.
 Mandatory fields are marked with a red asterisk.
 There are some specific data entry requirements.

 - Answer Yes to the question: Is the consideration for this transaction less than the unencumbered value of the property included in this transaction?